dmbarbour/glas/docs/GlasApps.md

 The specialized APIs design principle implies we should provide a retained mode API if that's what the underlying platform supports.
 An IMGUI API would be implemented as an adapter layer, above the platform but below the app.
 Support for IMGUI, thus, will depend on maturity of the Glas system.

-### Procedural Programming

-Procedural programming is convenient for many use-cases because they can directly express synchronous request-response patterns.
-However, there is a cost: the implicit continuation or state of a procedure call has unstable type across program updates, and implicitly captures data and decisions that too easily become stale.
-This hinders implicit reactivity to changes in code or data dependencies.
-However, there are use-cases for which this tradeoff is worthwhile.

-In context of transaction machines, we can separate a procedural program from runtime updates by interpreting a copy of the program.
-This way, a program update does not directly affect ongoing evaluations of the prior version.
-If we need update for long-running procedural apps, we must use conventional mechanisms such as explicitly saving state then loading into the new version.

-Although we lose reactivity and live coding, an underlying transaction machine would still provide a convenient foundation for process control and concurrency.
-The procedures could use transactional memory instead of mutexes, aborts instead of waits, support concurrent procedures above forking transactions.